 The Capital One Venture credit card has long been a go-to credit card for travelers of all stripes.
 It’s ease of use and generous mile bonus for new cardmembers make it a solid choice for those who want flexible spending and redemption options.
 But now, the card is getting even better.
 The Capital One Venture credit card now comes with a Global Entry or TSA PreCheck credit on top of the already beneficial perks.

 Learn more: Capital One® Venture® Rewards Credit Card.

 Collecting Points With the Capital One Venture Credit Card

 New cardholders can earn an additional 50,000 miles if they spend $3,000 in the first 3 months of membership.
 That’s on top of the 2x miles per dollar earned on every purchase, every day.
-Capital One also partnered with Hotels.com earlier this year to offer 10x miles per dollar at hotels booked on hotels.com/venture.
+Capital One also partnered with Hotels.com earlier this year to offer 10x miles per dollar at hotels booked and paid on hotels.com/venture.
 Just pay with your Venture card to get the extra miles.